 , The Pet Food Ingredient Game

 Ultimately a pet food can be no better than the motives and the competency of those producing it.
 Everything flows from that.
 If the pet food producer's main objective is profit, then health will be a secondary consideration.
-If a producer's understanding of the sciences underlying health and nutrition is weak, so too will be the food.
-Evaluating companies and the people behind them, therefore, become the most critical element in making pet feeding choices.
+If a producer's understanding of the sciences underlying processing, health, and nutrition is weak, so too will be the food.
+Evaluating companies and the people behind them, therefore, becomes a critical element in making pet food choices

-Unfortunately old ideas die hard, particularly when they make people money, stroke egos, and give the public ease.
-That's what so-called 100% complete pet foods do.
-So, with that in mind, and with the understanding that no processed food should be fed exclusively, what follows are the best criteria to measure commercial food merit–with health as the primary objective.
+So, with these thoughts in mind, and with the understanding that no processed food should be fed exclusively, what follows are the best criteria to measure commercial food merit–with health as the primary objective.

-Our present organization, although developing and producing products, remains true to my original ideal of helping people not need any doctor at all.
+Some will conclude, and reasonably so, I understand, that this analysis will be self serving.
+But please consider this.
+I went into the field of health with the objective of preventing pain and suffering.
+Finding that conventional medicine was more about naming diseases and treating symptoms than curing or preventing, I turned to nutrition and holistic approaches.
+Our present organization, although developing and producing products, remains true to my original ideal of preventing, i.e., helping people not need any doctor at all.
 In my present situation, that translates to helping people learn how to not need any commercial products at all, even Wysong's.

 Does the pet health philosophy expressed by the company make sense, have scientific backing, and clearly put health as the number one priority?
-Or do they make mere claims designed to generate sales?
-See Pet Nutrition Is A Serious Health Matter
+Or do sales seem to be the main objective?
+(See Pet Nutrition Is A Serious Health Matter

 , Comparing Pet Foods Based Upon What Matters